 Unlike rivers and lakes, ponds don’t have the benefit of constantly moving water which allows it to mix and spread oxygen dissolved at the surface.
 Stagnant water tends to lose oxygen from the animal life in it such as fish and bacteria.
 Decaying plants are also huge users of the dissolved oxygen supply, which is why some people opt to have pond pumps to keep the water moving.

-Pond water should be able to hold about 10-12mg of dissolved oxygen per litre of water, although typical levels are usually half that amount.
+Pond water should be able to hold about Trusted SourceWater Quality Concerns for Ponds This is a summary of some common water quality parameters that may cause problems in ponds and how to detect and treat them. extension.psu.edu , although typical levels are usually half that amount.
 If the level of dissolved oxygen falls below 3mg/L, then that water becomes hazardous to the fish and plants living in it.

 Pond oxygenation levels are also determined by factors such as temperature — cold water holds more air than warm water.
 Dead algae also uses up a lot of oxygen and reduces its levels.